 Many hens lay their first egg around 18 weeks of age and then lay up to an egg each day, subject to breed, environment and individual bird.
-At 18 weeks, switch to a Purina® complete chicken layer feed to provide the added calcium laying hens need to produce an egg each day.
+At 18 weeks, choose a complete layer feed with the Purina® Oyster Strong® System to help your hens lay strong and stay strong.

 If raising a backyard flock was a treasure hunt, the ultimate prize would be a hen’s first egg.
 You started your chicks strong, moved them to the chicken coop and enjoyed their antics as they explored the backyard.